shuup/shuup-guide/source/customers-and-users.rst

 ~~~~~~~~~~~~~~~~~

 Permission groups can be used to restrict access to different sections
-of the Shoop admin for staff-level users.
+of the Shuup admin for staff-level users.

 Creating a Permission Group
 ---------------------------

 1. Navigate to the Permission Groups admin page by clicking `Permission
-   Groups` under the `Contacts` category from the Shoop Admin menu.
+   Groups` under the `Contacts` category from the Shuup Admin menu.

    .. image:: customers-and-users/permission-groups-menu.png